CA-17/CA-18/CA-21 Mustang

 Design and development

-In December 1942, the Australian War Cabinet made arrangements for the local production of the P-51D Mustang.
-These arrangements were finalized in November 1943, with Commonwealth Aircraft Corporation to build 690 aircraft through kits supplied by North American Aviation (NAA).[2]
-Only the first 100 unassembled aircraft were delivered, and four reportedly had the "razorback" style canopy of the P-51B/C variant.
-80 of the kits were assembled under the designation CA-17 Mustang Mk 20 with Packard V-1710-3 Merlin engines, the remainder being used for spare parts.[2][3][4]
-The end of the war led to most of the orders being canceled.
+Only 100 unassembled P-51s were ever delivered, and four reportedly had the "razorback" style canopy of the P-51B/C variant.
+In either late 1944 or early 1945, assembly of 80 of the P-51D kits commenced, under the designation CA-17 Mustang Mk 20 with Packard V-1710-3 Merlin engines, with the remainder being used for spare parts.[2][3][4]
+The end of the war led to cancellation of the remainder of the kits ordered from NAA.

 Operational history